khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 ## The supplication after wuḍū

-57. ʿUmar bin al-Khaṭṭāb !p[him] said, “The Emissary of Allāh BPBUH said, ‘None of you makes _wuḍū_ and completes the _wuḍū_ then says:
+57. ʿUmar bin al-Khaṭṭāb BP_HIM said, “The Emissary of Allāh BPBUH said, ‘None of you makes _wuḍū_ and completes the _wuḍū_ then says:

 <!-- TODO Add Arabic -->